-These details immediately tell me a lot about the owners, how they feel about their home, how they take care of it, how much effort they put into making it look tasteful and inviting.
+These details immediately tell me a lot about the owners, how they feel about their home, how they take care of it and how much effort they put into making it look tasteful and inviting.
 Needless to say, this directly translates into how they maintain the rest of the house: the roof, the appliances, the electrical and plumbing systems, and yes, the furnace, air conditioning and water heater.

 As I walk through the home with my clients, my initial impressions of a well-kept home are virtually always borne out.
 Every room is clean and neat, the kitchen is usually upgraded and pristine, the woodwork is gleaming and the baths are immaculate.

 The opposite, of course, goes for a home where my first impressions are of neglect and lack of care.
 Seeing the actual HVAC unit itself may be anticlimactic, as a home in poor shape can in fact have a newer furnace.
-But I’ll bet that the air ducts were never cleaned and replacement of the furnace filter coincides with the opening ceremonies of the Winter Olympics.
+But I’ll bet that the air ducts were never cleaned and replacement of the furnace filter occurs only in years divisible by five.

 That’s what I see as a real estate agent.
 You can bet that buyers are looking at the same things, and if you’re a buyer, you should definitely observe small details to evaluate the entire home.
 You know what they say about getting only one chance to make a first impression.
 If you’re a seller, don’t let your front door and foyer throw shade on the poor furnace in the basement.